 However, if the person is fairly healthy, but their issue is with limb weakness, they could try using a wheeled office chair in the kitchen.
 Make sure it is one with a back and arms.
 Check that the base of the chair is supported by five legs (not just four), so it is less likely to tip over when rolling.

 Some office models have pneumatic controls so the user can raise or lower the seat.
 Many also come with controls that allow the seat to tilt backwards or forward, which prevents the chair from tipping.

 As I mentioned before, the chair probably won’t stay clean if a senior uses it in the kitchen.
 To help, it could be scotch-guarded or a towel could be placed over the seat.
 If the backrest is plastic, it could be wiped down after use.

-Another option for a kitchen stool could be a rolling walker with a seat (click the image to view one on Amazon).
+Another option for a kitchen stool could be a rolling walker with a seat like the image above.
 Some models come with a basket attached, which is handy for getting supplies from the pantry to the stove or taking dishes from the cabinet to the table.

 TIP: A rollator walker should have locking wheels.
 Also, the wheels should be non-marring wheels so the kitchen floor doesn’t get covered in black marks.

 If your senior parent has had a hip replacement, they are going to need a solid chair while they are healing, no matter where they are in the house.

 One type to consider is this Apex Hip Chair from Platinum Health.

 This style of chair is specifically designed for someone who is recovering from hip surgery or a hip replacement, but it is perfect for use as a kitchen stool (and it can double as a shower chair).